iandennismiller/mueller-report/Readme.md

     [████████: Reason for Redaction]

+## Un-redacting

+This is a living document that will be updated over time.
+As redacted passages are disclosed, the corresponding passages in this source code will be uncensored and the document will be re-rendered.

 ## Automated Text Extraction

-The raw PDF obtained from the DOJ was processed with the open source tool `OCRmyPDF`, which uses the open source Tesseract OCR engine to perform optical character recognition upon PDF files.
+The raw PDF obtained from the DOJ was processed with the open source tool `OCRmyPDF`, which uses the open source `Tesseract` OCR engine to perform optical character recognition upon PDF files.

     ocrmypdf mueller-report.pdf mueller-report-ocr.pdf